 Q: What is the most rewarding aspect of your work?
-Can you tell us why you enjoy it, and what keeps you excited about coming into the studio each day?
+Tell us why you enjoy it, and what keeps you excited about coming into the studio each day.

 A: What excites me is the process itself, being engaged in it deeply enough for the process to take on a life of its own.
 Then it becomes self-reinforcing, as well as more demanding.
 The smaller corollary would be when you have gone into a painting with a tentative attitude, with perhaps some doubts and hesitation, and then you arrive at a point when the painting seems to call for this or that, seems to actually "tell" you what it wants to be.

 The larger process is similar.
 The more one paints, the more one wants to paint, and the more ideas occur spontaneously.
 With me, it happens not in linear form, but in branches.
 This can be overwhelming as well as exhilarating.
 I am often awake at night with ideas, and still struggle with how to quiet my mind, once the creative wheels get turning.
 Their creaking can certainly interrupt a night's sleep!
 I try to jot notes before I go to bed, sort of a nightcap list of ideas I neglected to write down during the day.

 But I'm not one of those people who can get up and write notes in the middle of the night.
 If I do that, I'll surely leave the bedroom and head for the studio.
 Pretty soon, I wouldn't sleep at all!
 So it's also important to get out and do other things, to balance the subjectivity and intensity we artists experience.

 When people enjoy my work and say that they find one of my paintings beautiful or that one of my photos gives them a peaceful moment, that too, is very gratifying.